Roosendaal, Netherlands: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

 A plug adapter that supports outlet types C and F. Make sure to get the right type.
-Most adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+The vast majority of adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most countries.

 • Airplane phone mount